 Up close, it is mind blowing that they exist.
 The largest of the 3 pyramids, Khufu is made up of more than 2.5 million blocks of granite and limestone, each weighing approximately 5,000 pounds.

-It’s hard to imagine that the blocks got there and then were stacked up to 455 feet tall.
+It’s hard to imagine that the blocks were transported to Giza and then were stacked up to 455 feet tall.

 Photo Tip: Taking photos at the Pyramids of Giza is easier than you would think because the area is so large that you can easily get photos without other people in them.